🚚 FREE SHIPPING on all e-store orders!

 Tips for Sealing Old Basement Walls

 The best basement waterproofing sealer will remediate and prevent water absorption through an old basement wall.
 Choosing a suitable basement wall sealer for old construction depends on the leak's origin: is it a vertical or horizontal crack, or is the leak coming from an expansion joint or seam?
-Before applying waterproofing to the wall, clean the wall (including removing paint) and patch the cracks and voids with a quality product like PolyWall Blue Barrier Gap Filler2200.
+Before applying waterproofing to the wall, clean the wall (including removing paint) and patch the cracks and voids with a quality product like Polyguard Blue Barrier Gap Filler.

 After patching the cracks, determine the amount of moisture in the concrete wall by performing a Calcium Chloride Test to determine a concrete slab's moisture vapor emission rate (MVER).